cindywang328/my-app/LeetcodeSolutions.md

         return max;
     }
  ```

-\n
-**Combination Sum** \n
+**Combination Sum**

 This is a common backtracking question.
 Inside the backtrack function, we push the current element onto the temporary list, call the function recursively on that list, and then pop it.
-We do this for all the elements in the `nums` array, so we can check all cases (all combinations of each element being included or not included). \n
+We do this for all the elements in the `nums` array, so we can check all cases (all combinations of each element being included or not included).

 For Combination Sum 2 we need a case `if(i > start && candidates[i] == candidates[i-1]){ continue;}` in the for loop so that it will skip repeated elements; for example if it was 1,2,2,2,3 it would only take one of the 2s each time and won't count (1, 2_1, 3), (1, 2_2, 3)... as different cases.
 ```
 class Solution {